seanhaydongriffin/PB-LiquidFun-C/README.md

 ## Introduction

 This is a LiquidFun / Box2D library for PureBasic.
-Also included is an extension to this library (LiquidFun-C-Ex.pbi) which adds several convenience procedures for developing games.
+Also included is an extension to this library (LiquidFun-C-Ex.pbi) which adds OpenGL graphics and several convenience procedures for developing games.

 ## Demonstration